Herlev Eagles: History

 In their first season back in the 1st Division the team changed their name from Herlev IK to Herlev Ishockey.
 Whilst the team initially fared well in the lower division, the gap in skill level between themselves and the last placed team in the Eliteserien prevented Herlev from gaining promotion back to the top level via the end of season qualification game.
 One bright spot in Herlev's initial seasons in 1st Division however was the emergence of home-grown youngster Kim Staal.
 Staal would later move to Sweden and played in the Swedish Elitserien, primarily for Malmö Redhawks, as well as the Danish national team.
-Over the years, the teams performance in the 1st Division would slide, until they were in the bottom half of the table; this all changed however following the culmination of the 1998–99 season, when they, along with Gladsaxe SF were promoted to the top tier, now called the Codan Ligaen for sponsorship reasons.
+Over the years, the team's performance in the 1st Division would slide, until they were in the bottom half of the table; this all changed however following the culmination of the 1998–99 season, when they, along with Gladsaxe SF were promoted to the top tier, now called the Codan Ligaen for sponsorship reasons.
 Upon rejoining the top tier, the club changed their name once again to the Herlev Eagles.
 The Eagles would struggle upon their return to the top flight, regularly finding themselves at, or near, the foot of the table, however, they managed the avoid relegation.
 During the 2002–03 season, Herlev again qualified for the play-offs, however, they did not progress past the opening round.
 Not only did the Eagles manage to qualify for the play-offs, but they also reached the final of the Danish Cup ultimately losing to a strong Odense Bulldogs side.
 They also strengthened their side, signing Jesper Duus and Patrick Boij from Hvidovre IK after the Hvidovre side filed for bankruptcy.